tkhq/qos/docs/GUIDE.md

 ### 8.6 Boot with Updated Manifest

 **What this does**: Boots the fresh enclave with your new manifest envelope and updated application binary.
-The enclave validates approvals, generates a new ephemeral key, and waits for quorum key reconstruction.
+The enclave validates approvals, generates setup and live ephemeral keys, and waits for quorum key reconstruction.

 ```bash
 qos_client boot-standard \